kirthiprakash/keyval-resource/README.md

 *None.*

-### `out`: Consumes the given properties file
+### `out`: Store new set of key-value pairs to the Concourse SQL database

-Does the reverse of `in`, where each file in the resource directory is converted to a key (the file name) and a value (the file contents) that is added to the `version` JSON object, to be stored in the Concourse SQL database.
+Converts each file in the artifact directory designated by `directory` to a set of key-value pairs, where file names are the keys and file contents are the values.
+This set of key-value pairs is persisted in the `version` JSON object, to be stored in the Concourse SQL database.

+A value from a file in `directory` can be overridden by a matching key with different value in the dictionary given as the `overrides` parameter.
+If you need to store some Concourse `((vars))` value in a key-value resource, then add it to the `overrides` parameter of some `put` step.

 #### Parameters